ZIP Code 18640 in Pittston, PA

 District: Pittston Area School District

-Holy Rosary Elementary School 125 Stephenson St
+Holy Rosary School 125 Stephenson St

 Duryea, PA 18642